5 Common Epoxy Mistakes Beginners Make When Pouring Resin & How To Avoid Them

 1. Use 4mil painters plastic to protect your floors, cabinets, or any other area that may come into contact with the epoxy resin.

-2. Make sure you have purchased all the tools you need beforehand.
+2. Make sure you have purchased all the epoxy tools and supplies you need beforehand.

 3. Have all your tools, buckets, or anything else you’ll need within arms reach.
 You want to measure, mix, and pour without stopping to find something you nee

 - This is especially important when it comes to mixing and pouring.
 For example, Table Top Epoxy generates a lot of heat during while mixing.
 This heat is caused by the chemical reaction of the hardener and resin, and is needed to allow the liquid epoxy to solidify into an extremely hard and durable surface.